-Learn About This Essential Soft Skill
+An Essential Soft Skill

 Verbal communication is the sharing of information among individuals or groups through speaking.
-It is one of the ways we interact with our bosses, employees, coworkers, and customers or clients at work.
+It is one of the ways we interact with our bosses, employees, co-workers, and customers or clients at work.
 We also use active listening, nonverbal communication such as body language and facial expressions, and writing to communicate.

 When your verbal communication skills are weak, the intended recipients of your messages won't be able to understand them and, subsequently, won't be able to respond appropriately.
 While these failures do not rest solely with the speaker—poor listening skills or the misreading of non-verbal cues may also be to blame—they begin with him or her.